 5. Discover cognates and mnemonics

 This may sound complicated but it’s actually really simple.
 A cognate is a foreign word that has a very similar form in your own language; like elephant in English and elefante in Spanish.
-Another good example is the Italian ‘mangiare’ (to eat) that is cognate with the French ‘manger’.
+Another good example is the Italian ‘mangiare’ (to eat) which is cognate with the French ‘manger’.
 These are basically words you already know.
 You just have to discover them first.

 Mnemonics, on the other hand, are your own creations.
 A mnemonic device is any learning technique that involved creating connections that will help you remember stubborn words.
 There are many types of mnemonics you can create: music, name, expression/word, model, rhyme, note organisation, image, connection, or spelling mnemonics.
 Just come up with it yourself, so you’ll be more likely to remember it.
 Choose your words, create songs, poems or rhymes and everything will become way easier.

 6. Prepare your speech muscles with tongue twisters

 “Pancha plancha con cuatro planchas. ¿Con cuántas planchas Pancha plancha?”
 If you are struggling with Spanish pronunciation, try to say that fast.
 Start slowly and increase the pace with every repetition.
 This will help you train your speech muscles faster.
 It’s like sending your tongue to the gym!

 7. Make lists of things you might want to say

 If there isn’t much time left until your trip, try to learn whole phrases that will help you more than individual words.
 Analyse your itinerary and try to discover specific scenarios and conversations that might happen, like going to a restaurant, buying tickets, taking a taxi, asking for directions, talking to the hotel receptionist, and so on.
 Learn all the possible phrases beforehand and make your life easier!